jakemanger/dhr/README.md

 ├── scripts/  - helpful bash scripts for setup
 └── torchio_data_transform.ipynb  - a file used to explore transformations of the data and generate the landmarks.npy file for histogram standardisation
 ```

-## Known issues/possible improvements

-### Training
-- Labels are generated in a very slow manner using generate_dataset.py.
-These should probably be generated
-from csv files with x, y and z coordinates when loaded during training by a custom DataLoader or similar.
-Look at implementation by Payer et al.
-- The GPU is often waiting for the CPU/Memory to load the next patch.
-- Hyperparameters are unoptimised
-- Could try 32 bit precision or mixed precision to see if it improves perfomance.
-Right now is at 16-bit to ensure it is fast

-### Inference
-- Running preprocessing transforms on the whole volume prior to inference uses a crazy amount of memory.
-If there is a faster, lower memory way (e.g. running inference on each patch when loaded), then that
-would be preferable.
-- It's difficult to know what patch size and batch size to use.